 My breakthrough into structural form was developed from finding Paruwhatitiri, Ghost Farts (!) , Basket Fungi, said by Maori to come from the underworld.
 My interest in baskets as objects and as metaphors, obviously connects with me with these extraordinary things which seem animal when first encountered.

-I live and work in Christchurch NZ but I have traveled around NZ a lot previous to moving here in 1995.
+I live and work in Christchurch NZ but I have travelled around NZ a lot prior to moving here in 1995.
 If you’re interested in that story, read on-

 When I later attended Otago Polytechnic School of Art and majored in sculpture, I was already very influenced by traditional methods of fibre construction, and by the environmental friendliness of using plants to make art with.
 I began to build a sculptural practice using line and the vessel form, mostly in natural materials such as nikau fibre, harakeke, and willow, apart from some major installation works using recycled plastics.
 This was in Dunedin in the early 90’s.

-I would like to acknowledge Murray Parsons and Sue Scheele for the access they granted me to the Renee Orchiston National Harakeke Collection, a selection from which we planted at Riccarton High School, and at Darfield High School, and which also forms part of my own Pa Harakeke.
+I would like to acknowledge Murray Parsons and Sue Scheele for the access they granted me to the Renee Orchiston National Harakeke Collection, a selection from which we planted at Riccarton High School while I was teaching there, and also at Darfield High School, and which also forms part of my own Pa Harakeke.
 I must also mention Kath Brown for her friendliness and warm welcome when I first moved here.
 Although I didn’t go on to join the local weaving groups here in Christchurch, I loved that contact in Dunedin.

 Lastly I would like to mention the BPN, the Biopolymer Network, who with AgResearch at Lincoln have developed a yarn made from machine-scutched harakeke fibre.
-They are experimenting with combining this processed fibre with resins (both plant and oil based) as a sustainable alternative to fibreglass, and invited me to experiment with these materials a few years ago (2009).
+They are experimenting with combining this processed fibre with resins (both plant and oil based) as a sustainable alternative to fibreglass, and invited me to experiment with these materials in 2009.
 Since I fully support variety in agrarian ideas, and really love the harakeke, this initiative has my full support.
 I also love the yarn on its own although I have found a lot of new possibilities when using resins in combination with gravity and tension, to create new work that is more permanent than was previously possible.

 While the huge challenge of creating sculpture/ art from flax and other natural materials is the greater part of what I do as an artist, I also use plastics and recycled materials for their story and for their aesthetic.
 I also paint, draw, print-make, make photographs, and have also worked in film and performance.
 I find the different media I work with interrelate and inform each other in my practice, and have found I prefer this broad base over the more usual focused and singular vision.
 This has somehow allowed me to teach and garden and walk and have the life I like, alongside my ongoing art life.